 Eye Exams for Contact Lenses

 So if you are interested in contacts or you already wear them and want to have your contact lens prescription updated make sure you say so when you schedule your appointment for an eye exam.
-This will ensure your exam includes extra time for your optometrist or ophthalmologist to perform these additional tests needed for a proper contact lens fitting or evaluation.
+This will ensure your exam includes extra time for your optometrist or ophthalmologist to perform additional tests needed for a proper contact lens fitting or prescription update.

 What To Expect During a Contact Lens Fitting

-After standard eye exam testing has been completed, your eye doctor will gather additional information so you can be fitted with contact lenses.
+After this testing has been completed, your eye doctor will gather additional information so you can be fitted with contact lenses.

 You may be asked general questions about your lifestyle and preferences regarding contact lenses, such as whether you might want to change your eye color with color contact lenses or if you're interested in options such as daily disposables or overnight wear.

-Your eye doctor may also discuss the option of rigid gas permeable (RGP or GP) contact lenses, although most people today are fitted with soft lenses.
+Your eye doctor may also discuss the option of rigid gas permeable (RGP or GP) contact lenses, which often provide sharper vision than soft lenses.

 Your eye doctor also might ask how you want to correct vision problems related to aging.
 Some time after age 40, you will develop a condition known as presbyopia that decreases your ability to read small print and focus on near objects.